Nexus-GE/contacts_provider/README.md

         // you can access the event from here.

-        // new contact list after event has happend event.contactList;
+        // new contact list after event has happened event.contactList;

         // only effected contact list, in case of create